-Purchase costs of the heat pump:
+Purchase cost of the heat pump:

 The cost of the heat pump itself varies depending on the type (air-to-air, air-to-water, ground-to-water, etc.) and the capacity needed for the specific heating requirements of the home.